 Some models connect to the hitch receiver, while others hook up to the rear cargo rack/frame.

-If you do a lot of dune riding where there are just sand and no trees around to use as an anchoring point, you will need a mobile winching anchor.
-Having one is even more essential if you ride alone, with no one to hook on to if or when you get stuck.
+You will need a mobile winching anchor if you do a lot of dune riding with just sand and no trees around to use as an anchoring point.
+This accessory is even more essential if you ride alone, with no one to hook on to if or when you get stuck.

 A winching anchor works by digging a flat piece of metal into the soft ground.
 Then you hook your winch hook to the anchor.